internetguru/laravel-feedback/README.md

     them.

 **Custom names**\
 You can customize existing fields or add new ones through the configuration file.
 Each field requires a type, validation rules, and label/error translation keys.
-You can also specify custom error messages and additional HTML attributes.
+You can also specify custom error messages, value translations, and additional HTML attributes.
 You can now define error messages for specific rules using arrays.
 Example:

 ```php
 // config/ig-feedback.php